-The School Lunch Fund had a deficit fund balance of \$24,185 for the year ended June 30, 2020.
-This deficit will be eliminated in future years.
+The Capital Fund had a deficit fund balance of \$3,813,109.
+This will be eliminated as permanent financing is received.

 NOTE 4 - CASH (AND CASH EQUIVALENTS), CUSTODIAL CREDIT, CONCENTRATION OF CREDIT, INTEREST RATE AND FOREIGN CURRENCY RISKS

 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 While the District does not have a specific policy for custodial credit risk, New York State statutes govern the District's investment policies, as discussed previously in these Notes.